 T-22 75/4,5 is a standard lens of the camera "Lubitel 166".
 This is medium format mirror twin-lens amateur camera with not replaceable lens.
 Produced from 1950 through 1990 on the factories GOMZ, LOOMP, LOMO for medium-format cameras "Lubitel" family: Lubitel (1950-1956), Lubitel-2 (1955-1979), Lubitel 166 (1976-1981), Lubitel 166V (1981-1990).

-T-22 has a tripleat optical design.
-Hence, the name of lens is the first letter of the name of the design.
+T-22 has a triplet optical design.
+Hence, the name of the lens is the first letter of the name of the design.
 Such short names are also labeled some Industar (I-51, I-37).
-As for the name “T-22”, here there is some confusion because there are three different lens with same name: T-22 6.3/75 from medium format camera "Komsomolets" and T-22 4.5/40 from small-format camera "Smena".
-In this review is the version of the T-22 4.5/75 from the camera "Lubreflexitel 166V", released by the LOMO.
+As for the name “T-22”, here there is some confusion because there are three different lenses with the same name: T-22 6.3/75 from medium format camera "Komsomolets" and T-22 4.5/40 from small-format camera "Smena."
+This review is the version of the T-22 4.5/75 from the camera "Lubreflexitel 166V", released by the LOMO.

 Mount T-22 4.5/75 on a digital camera

 Since the lens is for medium format, it has a flange distance longer than small-format lenses and therefore can be set perfectly on any camera with infinity safe.
-Another nice feature is that the lens has a focusing unit, by rotating front element.
+Another nice feature is that the lens has a focusing unit by rotating the front element.
 This means that the mounting does not have to use the auxiliary helicoid.
 However, experience has shown that it is not very convenient such focusing.
-To focus it to infinity at close range, you need to make a few turns of the lens, it is slow, so uncomfortable.
+To focus it to infinity at close range, you need to make a few turns of the lens; it is slow, so uncomfortable.
 I mounted T-22 on a Nikon D3100 camera using a helicoid from Industar-50 and the small M42 extension ring.
-I attached the lens to helicoid by electric tape, this design is viable only to make a test shots.
-For continuous using it is necessary to come up with more reliable fixation.
+I attached the lens to the helicoid by electric tape; this design is viable only to make test shots.
+For continuous use, it is necessary to come up with a more reliable fixation.

 T-22 4.5/75 Handling and Mechanics